mhmdhrts/MultiEventCountdownWidget/README.md

 Edit variables in `MultiEventCountdownWidget.ini`:

+- `Scale`: This is if you want to just scale the whole thing proportionally

 - `FontColour`: Text color (R,G,B,A)
 - `FontSize`: Size of the countdown text
 - `FontFace`: Font family (currently set to "rubik")